isabella232/data-workbench.en-1/help/home/c-get-started/c-admin-intrf/c-config-opt.md

 ---
 description: The Configuration option opens your Insight.cfg file, which controls your connections to various servers.
-seo-description: The Configuration option opens your Insight.cfg file, which controls your connections to various servers.
-seo-title: Configuration option
 solution: Analytics
 title: Configuration option
 topic: Data workbench